Bestlis/YatzyBot/README.md

 Usage:

-`java -jar yatzybot.jar`.
+`java -jar yatzybot.jar [server] [channel]`.
 If running on a shell via SSH, it is recommended you use `nohup` to prevent SSH hangup from terminating the bot.

 License: